Source: cirosantilli/cool-data-embedded-in-the-bitcoin-blockchain

 Starting on December 2022, <ordinal ruleset inscriptions> took the bitcoin blockchain by storm, and dwarfed in volume all other previous inscriptions.
 This museum focuses mostly on non-ordinals, though certain specific ordinal topics that especially interest he curators may be covered, e.g. <Ordinal ruleset inscription porn> and <ordinal ASCII art inscription>.

 <Hidden surprises in the Bitcoin blockchain by Ken Shirriff (2014)> is a mandatory precursor to this article and contains the most interesting examples of the time.
 But much happened since Ken's article which we try to cover.
-Also this analysis is also a bit more data oriented through our usage of scripting.
+This analysis is also a bit more data oriented through our usage of scripting.

 Artifacts can be organized in various ways: